trebeljahr/trebeljahr.com/src/content/booknotes/tao-te-ching.md

 amazonAffiliateLink: ""
 ---

+## Summary

+A small book filled with wisdom from long ago.
+In spirit it's very similar to ideas from [The Bhagavad Gita](/booknotes/bhagavad-gita) or lessons from Stoicism, such as [Marcus Aurelius's meditations](/booknotes/meditations).

+### Main Ideas

+There is a universal "substance", the Tao, that permeates all and is all.
+But yet isn't.
+There is nothing, yet something, and the Tao is undefinable by mere words and defies understanding and logic, yet it underlies all there is.

+To connect with this Tao, and life a good life, we need to stop getting attached to the outcomes, to the worldly logic, and to our own ideas and models.
+We have to act, do our best, improve, but without thinking about what we are doing these things for.
+Simply do them, because you do.

+A person who has achieved this simplicity of life, is a "master of the Tao".
+Not trying to impose their will on others, only on themselves, and even there, understanding of the self comes first.
+They are content, measured, serene, and somewhat stoic.
+The master doesn't talk, she does not desire, but still achieves.
+And lives with the paradox of that, understanding it, at a deeper level, at the level of the Tao, without really knowing it.

+In a way, most of the Tao Te Ching is somewhat cryptic, and designed to be that way.
+It's food for thoughts, little sentences to think over, that only slowly reveal their meaning over time, like food that has to be chewed on for a while, before it can fully be digested and incorporated.

+## Detailed Notes

 > When nothing is done, nothing is left undone.

 > Darkness within darkness.
 The gateway to all understanding.